top of page

 Who Can Access Patient Health Data?

-Access to NEHR data through HIB is strictly controlled.
+Access to NEHR data through HIA is strictly controlled.
 Only healthcare providers directly involved in a patient’s care can view their health records.
 This group includes doctors, nurses, pharmacists, and allied health professionals.
 The system prohibits access for non-care purposes such as employment screening or insurance assessments.

 Patients have control over who accesses their information.
 They can monitor access logs and set restrictions through the HealthHub app.
 In emergencies, doctors can use a ‘break glass’ feature to override restrictions temporarily to save lives.
 Every such access is audited to prevent misuse.